Permian-Global-Research/ezwarp/README.md

 the source has only one band (or only one is requested).
 A multidimensional array is returned when more than one band is present.
 The returned object includes *extent*, *dimension* and *projections* attributes.
-These objects happen also to be compatible with rayshader…
+This can be useful if you plan to directly manipulate your data in R. These objects happen also to be compatible with rayshader…

 ``` r
 library(rayshader)